bossanova808/CommerceMailer/README.md

 Makes it easier to implement forms to sent Craft Commerce products, carts and orders by email, using full Craft templates for the email.

-Supports Ajax with JSON responses, and has simple spam trapping via the Honeypot technique (copies P & T Contact Form code for this).
+Supports Ajax with JSON responses, and has simple spam trapping via the Honeypot technique (copies [Pixel & Tonic's Contact Form][contactform] for this).

 ## Installation

 To install CommerceMailer, follow these steps:

-* Upload the contactform/ folder to your craft/plugins/ folder.
+* Upload the commercemailer/ folder to your craft/plugins/ folder.
 * Go to Settings > Plugins from your Craft control panel and enable the CommerceMailer plugin.
 * Click on “Mailer for Commerce” to go to the plugin’s settings page, and configure the plugin.